ForbesLindesay/tutorials-for-building-real-apps/09-rest-with-login/README.md

 # Rest with Login

 Our shared list app may be useful, but currently there's only one list for the entire world.
-Lets work on adding some security to this app.
+Let's work on adding some security to this app.

 ## Part 1